AdguardTeam/AdGuardHome/AGHTechDoc.md

 * If `use_global_settings` is false, then the client-specific settings are used to override (enable or disable) global settings.

+* If `use_global_blocked_services` is false, then the client-specific settings are used to override (enable or disable) global Blocked Services settings.

 ### Get list of clients